How to buy the best range cookerby Jane Darling

 Dual fuel range cookers are the most popular type

-Range cooker oven volumes
+Range cooker oven space

 When you’re in the shop, take a look inside to see how much space there is in each oven.
 Stated usable oven volumes can be deceptive, as the figures provided by manufacturers include the space beneath the lowest shelf, which you can’t use to cook with.